 In the newest versions of Tvheadend you can actually schedule the Internal Grabber to import the listings at a specific time each day.
 Here I have set it to run at 2:33 AM every day (after commenting out the default):

-After you get the schedule grabber working, all you need to do set up a cron job or scheduled task to run your listings grabber (the zap2xml program, or whatever you use) once a day.
-Then if you have the newer version of Tvheadend as shown above, set it up to import the listings ten minutes after you have run the listings grabber (you could probably get by with a shorter interval, but why rush it – you want to make sure the listings grabber has completed its task before Tvheadend grabs the resulting file).
+After you get the schedule grabber working, all you need to do set up a cron job or scheduled task to a run your listings grabber (the zap2xml program, or whatever you use), or to run a bash or shell script that runs your listings grabber, once a day.
+Then if you are using the older method to import listings into Tvheadend as shown above, set it up to import the listings fifteen minutes after you have run the listings grabber (you could probably get by with a shorter interval, but why rush it – you want to make sure the listings grabber has completed its task before Tvheadend grabs the resulting file).
+If you are using the newer socket method, just include the “cat” command that uses socat, nc, or curl at the end of your bash or shell script.

 NOTE: There are some people that find that for whatever reason, they cannot run the tv_grab_file script.
 This most often happens on systems or devices where bash is not installed (to determine whether that is the case, enter which bash at a Linux command prompt and if bash is installed it will display the path, typically /bin/bash).
 In such a case it may be possible to use a modified tv_grab_file script.
 For example, in my Review of the TBS MOI+, I showed a variation of that script that runs under ash (as provided in BusyBox), since the original bash script won’t work in that environment.
-But if you can’t do it that way, there’s another method that involves using xmltv.sock, which is discussed in this thread on the Kodi forum.
-The advantage of doing it that way is that your new listings can be imported into Tvheadend immediately after you’ve obtained them, but the disadvantage is that most people find it harder to get that method to work, and the use of tv_grab_file is definitely easier to explain.
-If you do use xmltv.sock then you must go to the External Interfaces section of the page shown above, and check the box for the XMLTV module (not shown in the screenshots).
+But if you can’t do it that way, try using the newer socket method described above.
+That method is also discussed in this thread on the Kodi forum.

 Note that after Tvheadend imports NEW channels, you MUST refresh the browser window before the new channels will appear in the EPG Source dropdowns under the Configuration | Channel / EPG | Channels tab.
 You may even need to close and re-open your browser.
 Failure to do this is probably the #1 reason people think Tvheadend has not imported the newly-added channels.
 You must select an EPG source for each channel before schedule data for that channel will be read into Tvheadend, which will happen on the next scheduled import of the TV schedule data.